 Start by having the child keep a calendar of birthdays, holidays, school events, and sporting activities.
 Realize that the planning is an important part of the event to the child.
-To involve the incarcerated parent, you must write your letters or make telephone calls before the event.
+To involve the incarcerated parent, the letters or phone calls must be made before the event.
 Mail takes time.
 Mail in advance.

 For most children, it is the attention and celebration that makes the day special.
 Focus on ways to make the children feel special on these days.
 Encourage the child to write about the meaning of the day to him and share memories of past holidays.
-Plan a telephone call to go along with the holiday.
+Plan a phone call to go along with the holiday.
 Have the child pick out holiday cards to be sent.
 Homemade cards containing the child's own words or drawings are very special to the incarcerated parent.